October 8-9, 2016.

 The valley and Mt Kurofuyama from the trail heading up Mt Asama

-The track leading up the side of Mt Asama was clearly visible a couple of hundred meters above me and to the left.
-But because of the rocky terrain, it was easier to continue for about half an hour more along the base of the mountain.
+The track leading up the side of Mt Asama was clearly visible a few hundred meters above me and to my left.
+Because of the rocky terrain, though, it was easier to continue for about half an hour more along the base of the mountain.
 I decided to meet up with the track at a point further along and at my same altitude, rather than to try and scramble directly up the steep slope to reach it.
 The start of the climb itself is marked by a large rock cairn.
 By this time, clouds had drifted in and concealed most of the ridge opposite and the summit of Mt Kurofuyama.

 The Mt Asama Hotel – camping on the summit

 The wind picked up even more not long after I summited, so I used big rocks to secure the tent.
 The last thing I wanted was to be sent flying in the middle of the night.
 And it was windy.
 The tent held up ok, but the sound of the wind tearing at it all night long meant hardly any sleep.
 But for views like that, it was well worth a rough night out.